staccDOTsol/pools-client/README.md

 ## Status

 This client is still in development.
-It serves as an interface for Tracer Perpetual Pools, allowing users to long/short assets with no liquidations and no margins.
+It serves as an interface for Stacc 9000x+ Pools, allowing users to long/short assets with no liquidations and no margins.

 ## Stable Branches